-Since the rise of dating apps, first dates don’t quite mean what they once did.
+Since the rise of dating apps, first date etiquette doesn’t quite mean what it once did.
 Nowadays, if you decide to meet someone in person that you connect with on an app, it’s really more of a meet and greet than an actual date, which has made me rethink my expectations of first dates.

 A year ago, my brother suggested taking a walk as an activity on the first date and I honestly laughed.
 I’m not going to go on a random walk with a stranger without any liquid courage!
 However, after several dates with guys who insisted on swanky rooftops and over-priced meals and then wanted to split the check or had their card declined, well, a walk sounded pretty good.

 Don’t get me wrong, I am insistent when it comes to splitting the bill, so I don’t think that’s where things go awry for me.
 The issue starts with initiating a date, choosing a place beyond your budget, and then relying on the scenery to do the work.
 And, if I’m being honest, call me old-fashioned, but when you ask someone on a date, then yes, you should be prepared to cover the bill or first round of drinks, as I would do the same if I was the one to initiate the date and choose the place.